baumler/modal-component/README.md

 | :--------- | :---------------
 | is-locked  | class used to lock the body when modals open
 | modal-show | class used to display the modal and overlay

-## Todos
-* Allow clicking on overlay to close modal